Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and

 \section{Discussion}

-There is an increasing interest in modeling time-varying functional brain connectivity, in which the strength of connectivity does not remain static, but varies as a function of some input variable, such as time~\cite{kampman2024time, liegeois2019resting, lurie2020questions, ahrends2022data}.
-To determine if this time-varying connectivity reflects true dynamics, or only fluctuates due to noise or modeling choices, statistical testing is needed~\cite{laumann2017stability, hindriks2016can}.
+There is an increasing interest in modeling dynamic functional brain connectivity, in which the strength of connectivity does not remain static, but varies as a function of some input variable, such as time~\cite{kampman2024time, liegeois2019resting, lurie2020questions, ahrends2022data}.
+To determine if this dynamic connectivity reflects true dynamics, or only fluctuates due to noise or modeling choices, statistical testing is needed~\cite{laumann2017stability, hindriks2016can}.
 In this work, we introduced a Bayesian hypothesis testing framework for dynamic connectivity, which makes use of Wishart processes to model functional connectivity over time~\cite{kampman2024time, heaukulani2019scalable, wilson2010generalised, huijsdens2024robust}.
-Unlike in the frequentist alternative, which is commonly used to test for dynamics and where modeling assumptions are reflected in the choice of hyperparameters and interpretation method, the Bayesian framework encodes prior assumptions via prior distributions and modeling choices.
-Additionally, the Bayesian approach provides uncertainty in its connectivity estimate, and quantifies evidence for both dynamic and static connectivity.
+Unlike in the frequentist alternative combined with the sliding-window method, which is commonly used to test for dynamics and where modeling assumptions are reflected in the choice of hyperparameters and interpretation method, the Bayesian framework encodes assumptions via prior distributions and modeling choices.
+Additionally, the frequentist sliding-window approach quantifies evidence against a null hypothesis using p-values, whereas the Bayesian Wishart process approach provides uncertainty in its connectivity estimate, and uses this uncertainty to quantify evidence for both dynamic and static connectivity using Bayes factors.